SoulcodeAgency/bexio-chrome-extension/README.md

 Feature Overview:

-* Time clicking the extension icon will bring you to the bexio time tracking page.
+* Time clicking the extension icon will bring you to the bexio time tracking page
-* On the time tracking page you can now save and re-use templates.
+* On the time tracking page you can now save and re-use templates
-* SidePanel!
-Clicking the icon on the bexio time tracking page will open a side panel
+* Clicking the icon on the bexio time tracking page will open a side panel
-* SidePanel: You will see the saved templates as well and you can also execute them from there
+* You will see the saved templates as well and you can also execute them from there
+* During applying a template, it will show a loader screen, which blocks interactivity while auto-filling your template information (to mitigate bugs)
+* In the sidepanel you can further:
+  * Delete Templates
+  * Edit Templates
+  * Add keywords to templates (used for the import feature)

+IMPORT FEATURES (within the sidepanel)

-* SidePanel: You can now import ManicTime data and select which template to use
+You can import ManicTime data and select which template to use, further features are:

-* SidePanel: Clicking a time entry (via ▶️ button) will automatically fill the time tracking page, with the time, date and if selected use the selected template.
+* Clicking a time entry (via ▶️ button) will automatically fill the time tracking page, with the time, date and if selected use the selected template.

-NEW:

-* Bexio Import: You can use the auto-mapper Feature which tries to find the right template for your entry.
-(Name matching)
+* You can use the auto-mapper Feature which tries to find the right template for your entry
-* Showing loader screen, which blocks interactivity while auto-filling your template information

-ManicTime export support:
+* Automapper also checks the keywords as well as other fields on the templates

+## How to use ManicTime feature

 * Export ManicTime exports via (Timesheet -> Generate Report -> Copy "Copy to clipboard")
 * Make sure you selected "Time format", not "Decimal format"
 * Include the tags as columns
 * Check "Include Notes" if you want to use the Notes as Descriptions
+* Include "Billable" as a column - to have Billable flag support per Time Entry

 ## Chrome webstore address